-Team Size: Teams will be self-formed of 5 students (co-managers) per team.
-Try to get a good balance of backgrounds and skill sets amongst your teammates.
+Team Size: Teams will be of 5 students (co-managers) per team.
 You will review and grade your teammates' contributions.
 I expect the students to work hard on the project, but also to have fun.

 I will expect an email from a representative of each team letting me know who is on the team.
 You will need to pick a name for your team that won't change during the semester.
 When a student from the team communicates with me for general questions, be sure to copy the rest of the team members so we can keep everyone in the loop.